hapax/hapax.github.io/assets/simple-physics.md

 walker will explore a region of size $\propto \sqrt{t}$, while a batch of walkers released from the same point will fan out to cover that region.
-For example, a drop of dye in water spreads quickly and then slows, with its size obeying a $\sqrt{t}$ scaling.
+For example, a drop of dye in water initially spreads quickly and then slows, with its size obeying a $\sqrt{t}$ scaling.

+*Osmotic?*

 ---